semrush/intergalactic/website/docs/style/typography/typography-a11y.md

 @## Resources

-[Use of Color](https://www.w3.org/WAI/WCAG21/quickref/#use-of-color) – color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
+[Use of Color](https://www.w3.org/WAI/WCAG21/quickref/#use-of-color) – color isn’t used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
 _(Level A)_